 - Federal Parent Loan for Undergraduate Students (PLUS) is available to parents of dependent students.
 Eligibility is determined by subtracting all other aid from the cost of attendance.
 These loans are credit based.
-Each year a Parent Loan Request Form must be returned to our office.
+Each year a parent must apply for a PLUS loan using the on-line application form at https://studentloans.gov.
 First time parent borrowers must sign a Master Promissory Note (MPN).

 - Private / Alternative Student Loans are available from a number of different sources.
 They can be used to fill the unmet need between the financial aid package and the Cost of Attendance.
 Click here for a tool to help you select a bank.

 - Graduate PLUS is a loan available to graduate students who need extra funding after receiving the annual maximum in Stafford Loans.
 These are credit based loans.
-Each year a Graduate PLUS Loan Request Form must be returned to the financial aid office.
+Each year a Graduate Student may apply for a Graduate PLUS loan using the on-line application form at https://studentloans.gov..
 First time Graduate PLUS borrowers must also sign a Master Promissory Note (MPN).